 Facilities personnel will respond as quickly as possible for emergencies and problems requiring rapid response to minimize the potential of injury or damage to buildings and property.
 In such cases, Facilities personnel will respond wearing Personal Protective Equipment (PPE) and may enter rooms (including residences) without scheduling their arrival.
 Facilities personnel will knock and introduce themselves in these cases.
 Residents will also be required to wear face coverings when interacting with Facilities personnel both at the door and while work is being conducted in their room or residence.

 Restrooms will be temporarily closed during regular cleanings by ABLE staff.
 Residents must wait until the restroom is clean and available to enter the space.

 General Fire Evacuation Procedures

-In the event of a fire alarm and need to evacuate the residence hall, all residents will evacuate via the nearest stairwell trying to maintain appropriate physical distance during the evacuation to the hall’s relocation site.
+In the event of a fire alarm and need to evacuate the residence hall, all residents will evacuate via the nearest stairwell.
 Residents shall wear their face coverings during evacuation unless physically unable to do so.